Doppler on Wheels: Doppler on Wheels 4 (Dual Polarization)

-DOW 4 was ordered by the National Observatory of Athens and completed in 2000, first participating in precipitation studies at the University of Iowa.
+DOW 4 was ordered by the National Observatory of Athens and completed in 2000, first participating in the CAMEX-4 Keys Area Microphysics Project in early September 2001.
 Unlike DOWs 1, 2, and 3, it was not part of the University of Oklahoma Mobile Radar Research Lab and therefor constructed as a joint venture by the National Center for Atmospheric Research and Wurman's private company, BINET Inc. It was built on a 1999 Chevrolet 3500HD chassis, smaller than the Ford F700 used for DOWs 2 and 3 but better optimized for narrower European roadways.

-DOW 4 was first Doppler on Wheels to possess dual polarization, meaning it could scan using horizontal and vertical radar beams simultaneously and therefor better differentiate between different types of precipitation.
-Before being transferred to the National Observatory of Athens and stationed at the Penteli Observatory, DOW 4 was able to participate in several research studies including ROTATE-2001, CAMEX-4 Keys Area Microphysics Project (KAMP), and The International H2O Project 2002 (IHOP).
+DOW 4 was the first Doppler on Wheels to possess dual polarization, meaning it could scan using horizontal and vertical radar polarizations simultaneously and therefor better differentiate between different types of precipitation.
+Before being transferred to the National Observatory of Athens and stationed at the Penteli Observatory, DOW 4 was able to participate in several research studies including Iowa Precipitation Experiments, CAMEX-4 Keys Area Microphysics Project (KAMP), and The International H2O Project 2002 (IHOP).